bobdavies2000/OpenCVB/README.md

 ensures that all algorithms are supported equally.

 What this means is that The Repository IS The Release – TRISTR.
-If there is a problem with a recent download, “Sync” with the repository, rebuild OpenCVB, and test again.
-If the problem is still there, post an issue.
-There will be problems with the infrastructure supporting the algorithms, but the greater likelihood is that only specific algorithms will have deficiencies.
+If there is a problem with a recent download, it is just a few seconds to “Sync” with the repository, rebuild the OpenCVB.sln, and test again.
+OpenCVB is closely tracking new versions of all components so if problems persist, it may be useful to take the time to upgrade to the latest with “PrepareTree.bat”.
+There can certainly be problems with the infrastructure, but the greater likelihood is that only recently added algorithms will have deficiencies.
 The value of avoiding versioning is that issues will produce fixes that will flow immediately into the repository.

-OpenCVB’s repository is built with the latest edition of all of the constituent libraries – OpenCV, LibRealSense, Kinect4Azure.
-If there are still problems after syncing with the latest repository, then try getting the latest editions of these libraries.
-The “PrepareTree.bat” will bring in the latest versions of each but in OpenCVB’s Support directory there are .bat files to update the individual components.

 How to Contribute
 =================

 Adding more examples is the goal and that is the best way to contribute to this effort.
-There are plenty of examples to use as a model but there are also snippets that assist in the process of adding new examples.
+There are plenty of examples to use as a model but there are also snippets that assist in the process of adding new examples (See “Building New Experiments with Snippets” above.)
 Any pull request that adds an algorithm will be welcome and quickly reviewed.
 Changing OpenCVB’s infrastructure – not the algorithms – is discouraged but always welcome.
 It is much more difficult to test infrastructure that can cripple all the algorithms.
 Adding support for a new camera is a notable exception.
-New cameras should have depth, point cloud support, and an IMU but when added, all algorithms should run on it.
+New cameras should have depth, point cloud support, and an IMU.

 Sample Results
 ==============